baajur/born/README.md

 $rustup component add rustfmt && cargo install cargo-expand
 ```

 [macrotest] is based on [trybuild].
 They are not that compatible to test with a single command.

-It make the test to redownload the dependendencies and recompile everytime.
+It makes the test to redownload the dependendencies and recompile everytime.
 For that reason, there are commands to test them separately.

 #### License